Wondering which one is the best option for you?

 So what’s the difference between these two treadmills?
 And which is best for you?

-This post will show you the key differences between the Nordictrack EXP14i vs 1750 treadmill to help you make a more informed decision.
+This post will show you the main differences between the Nordictrack EXP14i vs 1750 treadmill to help you make a more informed decision.

 Nordictrack EXP14i vs 1750: Price

 As of this writing the Nordictrack EXP14i is the more affordable of the two models.
-You can get it for around $1599 with Free Shipping direct from the Manufacturer here.
+You can get it direct for around $1899 with Free Shipping here.

-The Nordictrack Commercial 1750 treadmill is a few hundred more – coming in around $1899 with Free Shipping direct from the Manufacturer Here.
+The Nordictrack Commercial 1750 treadmill comes in higher – around $2499 with Free Shipping Here.